 Ready?
 You decide you want to do it and then you write.
 You write when you don’t want to and when you want to.
 You write when the sun is shining and the only place you want to be is outside but you still write because you know the call to make words is stronger than anything else in your life.
 You put heart, soul and being into it hour upon hour in front of a screen… you do it alone… you sit there… typing away.
 That’s what you do.

-Today, I was squirreled away as usual, working on my essay (due on Sunday) as well as my book.
-I was on the phone with a cousin who was helping me with some of my research, when my son, Warren, came home from school.
+On the phone with a cousin who was helping me with some of my research, my son, Warren, came home from school.